-That's true what you say.
+What you say is true.
 We don't have to think about only men.
 We have to consider women too, and also young people.
 There are these different demographics that need to be helped that we have to think about and consider.
 They each have their own ideas too.